Online Databases: Databases Start Page

 Many of the databases the library subcribes to are available anywhere there is Internet access, not just in the library.
 Just click on the link and enter your library barcode number when prompted.
 If you see a button, please click there and log-in with your library barcode number.

-Ebooks, Digital Audiobooks, and Digital Magazines
+Ebooks, Digital Audiobooks, Digital Magazines, and Movies

 Automobile price guides